OWASP/www-project-big-data/index.md

 title: OWASP Big Data Security Verification Standard
 tags: example-tag
 level: 1
-type:
+type: Documentation
-pitch: A very brief, one-line description of your project
+pitch: The goal of this project is to provide security requirements for Big Data applications

 ---